BRIEFS OF THE WEEK

 Mondays, 6:30 p.m., San Jacinto Assembly of God, 300 W. First St., San Jacinto.
 Tuesdays, 6 p.m., Hemet Christian Assembly, 602 St. John Place, Hemet.
 Tuesdays, 7 p.m., Community Christian Church, 41762 Stetson Ave., Hemet.
 Saturdays, 6 p.m., Hemet Valley Baptist Church, 1480 N. Kirby St., San Jacinto.

 Hemet Public Library

 The following activities are held at the Hemet Public Library, 300 E. Latham Ave.

 Bark for Books: First Friday of every month from 4–5 p.m.
 Practice reading skills by reading out loud to certified therapy dogs!

 Book Club: Director’s Bookshelf meets the third Thursday of every month at 1 p.m. in the director’s office.

 Diamond Valley Writers Guild: meets the fourth Saturday of every month from 9:30–11:30 a.m.

 7th San Jacinto Women’s Conference

 The conference will be held from 7:45 a.m.–3:30 p.m. on Feb.
 22 at The Country Club at Soboba Springs, 1020 Soboba Rd, San Jacinto.
-Register online at www.sjvwc.com.
-The entry fee $55.
+Register online at www.sjvwc.com. $50 for early registration (by Feb.
+12) and $55 thereafter.
 Reserve a table for 10 for $450.
 There will be motivational speakers, local vendors, prizes, breakfast and lunch, shopping and more.
 Space is limited.